ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/gitbook-y-github.md

     username=user-name&
     token=token-value
   ```
-  - You know what your user-name is
+  - You know what your `user-name` is
-  - You know what yout book-title is
+  - You know what yout `book-title` is
   - You need a token.
+Keep reading to see how to get the token

 ##### Getting an Authentication token on GitBook